Aviation & Transportation, M.S.

 The Master of Science in Aviation and Transportation curriculum consists of a total of 36 credit hours, including 24 hours of core coursework, a 3 hour capstone experience and 9 hours of elective coursework from other departments to match your specific career goals, including:

-- All candidates for admission must possess a bachelor's degree from a regionally accredited institution of higher education, or in a major in a related field.
+- All candidates for admission must possess a bachelor's degree in aviation from a regionally accredited institution of higher education, or in a major in a related field.
 If you have work experience in the Aviation or Transportation industries, your bachelor's degree does not have to be in Aviation or in a related field.

 - The applicant's overall undergraduate GPA must be 3.0 or higher on a 4.0 scale.
 In special cases, the GPA may be calculated on the most recent 60 semester hours of coursework.